 “But the diet is more expensive than the way I eat now!”

 Maybe.
 But how much are those medications costing you?
 Ever looked into the cost of cancer treatment?

 “My insurance pays for all that, but it won’t pay my grocery bill!”

 Listen, you want to die slowly and in pain over the course of several years, and/or continue in a life of misery, go right ahead.
 That’s the true cost of ignoring your body’s diet and nutritional needs.

 My deepest hope is that, by this point, you’re not throwing out such excuses.
 Instead, you’re seeing a light at the end of a long, dark tunnel and getting excited about it.

 Do me a favor.
 Try the diet and supplement recommendations in this book for thirty days.
 NO CHEATING!
-When you inevitably have positive results, share this book with as many people as you can, as often as you can.
+When you experience positive results, share this with as many people as you can, as often as you can.

 Thank you for help in getting the word out.

 PS – If you’re interested in checking out the other books I’ve written, both fiction and non-fiction, my Amazon author page is here: https://amazon.com/author/emilyjosephine.